 Computer-Based vs Paper-Based IELTS

-Both versions of IELTS, Computer-Delivered and Paper-Based, follow the same syllabus, pattern, and difficulty level.
+Both IELTS Paper Based and Computer Based follow the same syllabus, format, and difficulty level.
+The key differences are:

-- Result Delivery: Computer-based results arrive in 3–5 days, while paper results take 13 days.
+- Result Time: IELTS results for computer based test are available in 1–5 days, while paper-based results take around 13 days

-- Test Frequency: Computer-based IELTS offers daily slots, whereas paper-based IELTS is available on fixed dates each month.
+- Test Availability: Computer-based IELTS offers daily slots, whereas paper-based tests are conducted on fixed dates each month

 |